criccio35/kmerExtractor/README.rst

 A genome sequence is composed of four basic types of nucleotides: adenine (A), cytosine (C), guanine (G), and thymine (T).
 All possible nucleotide substrings of length  are called k-mers.
 The k-mer frequency can be used to unravel patterns within genomic sequences.
-Usually these frequencies are calculated to characterize complete genomes.
-However, this approach can provide a higher resolution of the genomic composition if frequencies are calculated for small windows within the sequence of each chromosome.
-Additionally, this windowed resolution allows the frequency of k-mers to be used as input for machine learning models that can help predict the behavior of other windowed properties within the chromosome.
+Usually these frequencies are calculated to characterize complete genomes or specific regions.
+However, k-mers can also provide a higher resolution of the genomic composition, while taking into account genome-wide information.
+This can be achieved by calculating frequencies for small windows within the sequence of each chromosome.
+It generates a fixed number of features () per window, regardless of the length of the sequence.
+The latter allows the frequencies to be used as input for machine learning models that can help predict the behavior of other windowed properties within the chromosome.
-The kmerExtractor module was designed to fulfill this purpose.
+The kmerExtractor software was designed to fulfill this purpose.

 kmerExtractor takes as input a FASTA file with the nucleotide sequence of an organism separated by chromosomes.
 It splits the chromosomes into windows of the desired size (e.g., 100 kb or 1 Mb).